straup/open311-simple/README.md

 API
 --

-The Open 311 Simple API is designed to (3) things:
+The Open 311 Simple API is designed to do (3) things:

 * allow citizens to discover municipal services for which they can report an incident